-The Daniel and Florence Guggenheim Jet Propulsion Center conducts a large portion of its instruction and research in close cooperation with Aeronautics.
-The fields of study covered are described on page 150 under the separate heading of Jet Propulsion.
-Students in Aeronautics are able to pursue studies and research leading to graduate degrees in Aeronautics utilizing facilities, courses, and research supervision by the faculty of the Jet Propulsion Center.
+The Daniel and Florence Guggenheim Jet Propulsion Center conducts a large portion of its instruction and research in close cooperation with the aeronautics group.
+The fields of study covered are described on page 134 under the separate heading of Jet Propulsion.
+Students in aeronautics are able to pursue studies and research leading to graduate degrees in aeronautics utilizing facilities, courses, and research supervision by the faculty of the Jet Propulsion Center.